 - Overseeing the entire recording process

-- Helping with promotion and marketing of the new artist
+- Helping with promotion and music marketing of the new artist

 Whilst it is probably the dream of every A&R to sign the next big new star, they can also sign more established artists to the roster of the company they work for.
 Once they have done this they will work closely with the artist, acting as a go-between with the business affairs department of the label.
 A big part of the role is acting as an advisor, helping to nurture the image and the sound of the artist.

-Duties will also include listening to artist’s demos, interpreting music data, matching artists to the right producers, and offering constructive creative input.
+Duties may also include listening to artist’s demos, interpreting music data, matching artists to the right producers, advising on music marketing tools / strategies and offering constructive creative input.

 What qualifications do I need?